A Boost in your child’s GCSE, IGCSE and A-level Exam Grades – with a blend of small-group and one-to-one tuition that is Effective

 We cover the core academic subjects of Maths, Physics, Chemistry, Biology and English at both GCSE and A-level.
 In addition to all the above, we also provide for Further Maths, Economics, History and Psychology at A-level.
 At GCSE, we cover Further Maths and all the science options – Triple and Combined (double or trilogy) Our teachers are of the highest quality and we have a proven track record for about 20 years (since 2004).

-How does the Saturday School work?
+How does the Saturday School or weekly lessons work?

 The Saturday School runs through the academic year – a total of 26 Saturdays – from September to May.
 A student can study up to 5 subjects on the day and the time spent on each subject ranges from 50 to 90 minutes, depending on if in-person or online or whether your child is studying A level, GCSE or KS3.
 Follow the link below for more information.
+It must be said that not all students who study weekly have their lessons on Saturdays.
+Some do weekday evenings or even Sundays, as they have other commitments on a Saturday.
+The pattern is the same – they have regular lessons throughout the academic year.
+Although we recommend that students join in September if they can, they can, however, join later in the academic year.
+Many join in January or February and they still benefit by improving their grades significantly.

 Intensive Revision to Boost GCSE and A-level Exam Grades